pagkly/Zed/Investopedia3/Understanding Wholly Owned Subsidiary.md

 Understanding Wholly Owned Subsidiary
 ## What Is a Wholly Owned Subsidiary?

 A wholly owned subsidiary is a company whose common stock is 100% owned by another company, the parent company.
-Whereas a company can become a wholly owned subsidiary through an acquisition by the [parent company](https://www.investopedia.com/terms/p/parentcompany.asp) or having been spun off from the parent company, a regular subsidiary is 51% to 99% owned by the parent company.
+Whereas a company can become a wholly owned subsidiary through an acquisition by the [[parent company]](https://www.investopedia.com/terms/p/parentcompany.asp) or having been spun off from the parent company, a regular subsidiary is 51% to 99% owned by the parent company.

-When lower costs and risks are desirable—or when it is not possible to obtain complete or majority control—the parent company might introduce an [affiliate](https://www.investopedia.com/terms/a/affiliate.asp), associate, or [associate company](https://www.investopedia.com/terms/a/associate-company.asp) in which it would own a minority stake.
+When lower costs and risks are desirable—or when it is not possible to obtain complete or majority control—the parent company might introduce an [[affiliate]](https://www.investopedia.com/terms/a/affiliate.asp), associate, or [[associate company]](https://www.investopedia.com/terms/a/associate-company.asp) in which it would own a minority stake.

 ## Understanding a Wholly Owned Subsidiary

 Because the parent company owns all the shares of a wholly owned subsidiary, there are no minority shareholders.
-The [subsidiary](https://www.investopedia.com/ask/answers/032615/what-difference-between-subsidiary-and-wholly-owned-subsidiary.asp) operates with the permission of the parent company, which may or may not have direct input into the subsidiary’s operations and management.
-This may make it an [unconsolidated subsidiary](https://www.investopedia.com/terms/u/unconsolidated-subsidiary.asp).
+The [[subsidiary]](https://www.investopedia.com/ask/answers/032615/what-difference-between-subsidiary-and-wholly-owned-subsidiary.asp) operates with the permission of the parent company, which may or may not have direct input into the subsidiary’s operations and management.
+This may make it an [[unconsolidated subsidiary]](https://www.investopedia.com/terms/u/unconsolidated-subsidiary.asp).

 For example, a wholly owned subsidiary may be in a country different from that of the parent company.
 The subsidiary most likely has its own senior management structure, products, and clients.
 Having a wholly owned subsidiary may help the parent company maintain operations in diverse geographic areas and markets or separate industries.
 These factors help hedge against changes in the market or geopolitical and trade practices, as well as declines in industry sectors.